elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-proteins-and-amino-acids-exemplify-the-principles-of-organic-chemistry.md

 url: /learn/chemistry/questions/how-do-proteins-and-amino-acids-exemplify-the-principles-of-organic-chemistry
 score: -1.0
 related_article1:
-    id: 167038
+    id: 167039
-    title: Compare the structure of sulfhydryl and hydroxyl groups and discuss the significance of sulfur's electronegativity.
+    title: >-
+        What is the biological role of the sulfhydryl group?
     subject: Chemistry
-    url: /learn/chemistry/questions/compare-the-structure-of-sulfhydryl-and-hydroxyl-groups-and-discuss-the-significance-of-sulfurs-electronegativity
+    url: /learn/chemistry/questions/what-is-the-biological-role-of-the-sulfhydryl-group
 related_article2:
-    id: 167050
+    id: 167052
-    title: How do functional groups like hydroxyl and amino groups affect water solubility?
+    title: >-
+        What is the role of the amino group in determining the basicity of a molecule?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-like-hydroxyl-and-amino-groups-affect-water-solubility
+    url: /learn/chemistry/questions/what-is-the-role-of-the-amino-group-in-determining-the-basicity-of-a-molecule
 related_article3:
-    id: 167042
+    id: 167043
-    title: Describe the structure of a carboxyl group and explain its acidic nature.
+    title: >-
+        What role does resonance stability play in the properties of carboxyl groups?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-structure-of-a-carboxyl-group-and-explain-its-acidic-nature
+    url: /learn/chemistry/questions/what-role-does-resonance-stability-play-in-the-properties-of-carboxyl-groups
 related_article4:
-    id: 167041
+    id: 167034
-    title: Explain why carbonyl groups are susceptible to nucleophilic attacks.
+    title: >-
+        What are the key characteristics of hydrocarbons that make them suitable for fuel applications?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-why-carbonyl-groups-are-susceptible-to-nucleophilic-attacks
+    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-hydrocarbons-that-make-them-suitable-for-fuel-applications
 related_article5:
-    id: 167050
+    id: 167038
-    title: How do functional groups like hydroxyl and amino groups affect water solubility?
+    title: >-
+        Compare the structure of sulfhydryl and hydroxyl groups and discuss the significance of sulfur's electronegativity.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-like-hydroxyl-and-amino-groups-affect-water-solubility
+    url: /learn/chemistry/questions/compare-the-structure-of-sulfhydryl-and-hydroxyl-groups-and-discuss-the-significance-of-sulfurs-electronegativity
 ---

 &nbsp;